-Alternate Cross-Cultural Seminar Request: In light of serious medical or familial issues, or similar extenuating circumstances, a student may, after consultation with his/her advisor, submit to the Vice President of Academic Affairs/Dean of the Seminary a written proposal for an alternate Seminar no later than
+Alternate Cross-Cultural Seminar Request: In light of serious medical or familial issues, or similar extenuating circumstances, a student may, after consultation with his/her advisor, approval by the disabilities coordinator and the global theological education advisor, submit a written proposal for an alternate Seminar no later than

 - November 15 for persons planning to meet the requirement the following Summer. - The proposal must meet the goals and objectives for the Cross-Cultural requirement.
-The proposal should include: - o a physician's assessment and recommendation that the student not participate; - o a description of the alternative plan; - o explanation of how each of the above-stated objectives can be accomplished: - o explanation of how each of the above-listed qualities and components will be included; - a description of the educational, vocational and personal rationale for the alternate trip. - The alternative experience is to be the student's responsibility and is to be equivalent to a seminary-sponsored seminar in scope, objectives and components. - Upon written approval by the Vice President of Academic Affairs/Dean of the Seminary, the registrar will process the registration. - Approval of one seminarian's proposal for a specific alternate seminar does not constitute precedent for approval of another seminarian's request for the same or similar alternative.
+The proposal should include: - o a physician's assessment and recommendation that the student not participate; - o a description of the alternative plan; - o explanation of how each of the above-stated objectives can be accomplished; - o explanation of how each of the above-listed qualities and components will be included; - a description of the educational, vocational and personal rationale for the alternate trip. - The alternative experience is to be the student's responsibility and is to be equivalent to a seminary-sponsored seminar in scope, objectives and components.